PrimeAcademy/dockerizing-application/README.md

 [Try Docker containers](https://www.docker.com/get-started) with free, hosted lab tutorials or download and take a tutorial to start building apps.

+## Introducing the Issue

+We have a simple Client Side / Front-End Application that we want to maintain across different teammates and different environments.
+Typically we would be asking our team to run `npm install` to download dependencies and then running `npm start` to kick off the live loading server for local development.
+Seems pretty straight forward at first glance but...

+1. What if someone on the team is on Windows and not Mac?
+1. What if someone on the team has an older version of Node.js loaded that isn't compatible with our application?
+1. What if someone on the team doesn't even have Node.js installed?

+Luckily **Docker** can help us to solve these issue by handling environment setup, dependency loading, and launching of our application all in one place.
+Best of all regardless of who is using it the environment will run consistently for any team member working on the project.

+## Installing Docker

+1. Navigate to the [Docker Get Started](https://www.docker.com/get-started) page.
+1. Click on the **Download Desktop and Take a Tutorial** button on the right side of the page.
+1. Create an account with Docker Hub.
+    - The Docker ID is the username that docker will use to identify you.
+    - Complete Profile...
+    - Confirmation email...
+1. Downloading the Docker desktop application in the BG.

 ## Lesson Stages

 - [Single Docker Container](/#Single-Docker-Container)